surosh-khaliqi/it-infrastructure-portfolio-lab/phase4-security/02-build-log.md

 - Routers and SRV-S2-SERVERS still had default SSH password authentication enabled.
 - MON-SRV contained an undocumented `/etc/sudoers.d/zabbix` entry granting the zabbix service account passwordless sudo for `nmap -O *` (file dated 2018, pre-dates the lab).
-- SRV-S1-SERVERS (DC) showed only three hotfixes from March 2022 and LockoutThreshold = 0.
+- SRV-S1-SERVERS (DC) showed only three hotfix entries from March 2022 in `Get-HotFix`, and `LockoutThreshold = 0`.
 - Port 5040 on both Windows clients identified as CDPSvc (benign, left running).
 - Port 33060 on MON-SRV (MySQL X Protocol) unused and later disabled.

 ### B4 — Issues found and resolved during audit

-Seven findings were recorded and closed in the same session (see Issues 1–7 in the Troubleshooting section).
-All hosts finished the audit with either a clean result or an explicitly documented intentional/benign exception.
+Seven audit observations/issues were recorded during the same session (see Issues 1–7 in the Troubleshooting section).
+Remediation was applied where required; intentional or benign conditions were documented without unnecessary changes.

 **Status:** Complete.